prokopevaleksey/samurai-way-to-python/README.md

-# samurai way to python
+# SAMURAI WAY TO PYTHON

 *Beautiful is better than ugly.*